psychospace/psychospace.info/✼ Stories/⊛ Prose/⊛ Sprout.md

 Linnaeus turned, searching for the words of explanation he'd hoped wouldn't have to cross his lips.

 "You remember a few days ago, right?
 When we got caught?
 Ildy...
 I mean, he cares about me, I care about him, I *love* him like anyone in my family.
-But... he really does treat all of us -- me, you, Lylian, Varri -- like we're stupid kids that can't do anything for ourselves."
+But... he really does treat all of us -- me, you, Lylian, [[Varri Raptra|Varri]] -- like we're stupid kids that can't do anything for ourselves."

 "We could try following procedure more," said Aster, glancing aside, smirking.